pxlrbt/wordpress-cf7-cleverreach-integration/README.md

 2. Configure form

 ## Changelog
+### 2.4.3
+* Fix: Do not show refresh token warning on first install or when API token is empty

 ### 2.4.2
 * Fix: Send Double-Opt-In Mail for existing users if they are not activated yet.
 ### 2.4.1